equinor/dlisio/python/docs/dlis/curves.rst

 computation of some sort, e.g. a calibrated version of a measured curve.

-In dlisio, curves are accessed through :class:`Frame`- or :class:`Channel`-objects, by calling their :func:`curves` methods.
+In dlisio, curves are accessed through :class:`Frame`- or :class:`Channel`-objects, by calling :func:`Frame.curves` or :func:`Channel.curves`.
 The primary data type for curves is `structured numpy.ndarray`_.
 This enables quick and easy mathematical operations on the data you care about.

 Frame-objects
 -------------